 Leveraging Life Insurance Policies

 Life insurance, traditionally intended to provide a death benefit to beneficiaries, offers several options for financing senior living during the policyholder’s lifetime.
+I learned about these alternatives during my research and added them to my “contingency plan” section.

 - Accelerated Death Benefits (Living Benefits Riders): Many life insurance policies include riders that allow you to access a portion of the death benefit early if you become terminally ill, suffer from a critical illness, or require long-term care.
 These funds can directly offset costs for assisted living or nursing home care.
 The amount you can access varies by policy, typically 50% to 90% of the death benefit.